kyleshevlin/blog/src/posts/published/renderless-components/index.md

 ---
 categories: ['JavaScript', 'Web Development']
 tags: ['React', 'Redux']
-date: "2017-02-23"
+date: '2017-02-23'
-slug: "renderless-components"
+slug: 'renderless-components'
-status: "publish"
+status: 'publish'
 subtitle: "or How Logic Doesn't Always Need a UI"
-title: "Renderless Components"
+title: 'Renderless Components'
 ---

 If you're using Redux with React, you are probably familiar with the concept of container and presentational components.
 If you are, you can skip ahead to the section **Renderless Components**.
 If you're not, let me give you a very brief description of each.